Secret Garden Cotopaxi: amazing things to do

 THINGS TO DO FROM THE SECRET GARDEN COTOPAXI

-If I didn’t have to work I would have surely stayed longer.
+If I hadn’t had to work, I would have surely stayed longer.
 There are so many hikes you can do from there.
-When I booked I took a special package which included one short hike to a nearby waterfall and another long hike to Pasochoa.
+When I booked, I took a special package that included one short hike to a nearby waterfall and another long hike to Pasochoa.
 I didn’t take this one and got refunded.
 That was nice.

 You don’t need to reserve the tours in advance.

-Once you arrive at the hotel you will be briefed on all the activities available and every day during the afternoon tea time you would let them know your plans for the following day.
+Once you arrive at the hotel, you will be briefed on all the activities available.
+Every day, during afternoon tea time, you will let them know your plans for the following day.

 Normally the Cotopaxi hike always reaches the minimum number for a group tour, otherwise, it would cost a little extra money.